nasa/cumulus-orca/tasks/request_files/README.md

 2. Once the files are in Glacier, use the CumulusDrRecoveryWorkflowStateMachine to restore them.
     You can use the test event in tasks/extract_filepaths_for_granule/test/testevents/StepFunction.json.
     Edit the ['payload']['granules']['keys'] values as needed to be the file(s) you wish to restore.
+    Edit the ['cumulus_meta']['execution_name'] to be something unique (like yyyymmdd_hhmm).
+Then copy and paste the same value to the execution name field above the input field.
     The restore may take up to 5 hours.

 Use the AWS CLI to check status of restore request: